plabayo/learn-rust-101/README.md

 The goal of this guide is to introduce Rust to you as an individual or an entire organization.
 Should this not be sufficient you can also contact me for 1-on-1 coaching or workshops for your organization, by emailing me at [glen@plabayo.tech](mailto:glen@plabayo.tech).
 More information on Glen can be found at <https://glendc.com/>.

+This guide is fully open source and the complete source code can be found at <https://github.com/plabayo/learn-rust-101>.
+If you find any errors or have any suggestions, please open an issue or a pull request.
+If you want to contribute to this guide, please read the [Contributing Guidelines](https://github.com/plabayo/learn-rust-101/blob/main/CONTRIBUTING.md).
+This guide is licensed under the [MIT License](https://github.com/plabayo/learn-rust-101/blob/main/LICENSE) and developed with love by [Plabayo](https://plabayo.tech/).

 ## Rust 101 Course

 The origins of this guide can be found in the preparation of a semester long course I gave to a group of employees at [OTA Insight Ltd.](https://www.ota-insight.com/).
 The recordings of this course are available on YouTube at: <https://www.youtube.com/playlist?list=PLQgXEsLXFxpVyLddG8FFXfNQEiodTzAjj>.